 In this chapter you will learn the skills you need to live a healthy lifestyle for both your mind and body.
 The first step is to focus on who you are and how you can create your best self.
 This includes how to promote self-efficacy (i.e., your belief in yourself) and create strategies that you can use to improve your resiliency (i.e., your ability to recover from challenges and adapt to change) during your transition into college.
 Next we will discuss the mind and body connection and how we need to consider managing both as a top priority every day.

 We will address identifying your feelings and mood and build a vocabulary that helps you communicate with others.
 Then we will move into the topic of stress versus anxiety and how to manage both.
 At this point, prepared with identifying and managing your emotions with strategies you can use on your own, we will discuss when and how to seek help including the steps you must take to establish your own support system.
 Once you have a support system, we will then discuss the importance of managing your problems in a way that holds you accountable for your actions and behaviors yet provides a framework for others to help you effectively.
 We will then discuss the role of social media on your overall health and well-being and provide suggestions for creating boundaries with the use of social media.
-Lastly we will help you gain a better understanding of how to maintain physical health through good nutrition, maintaining physical activity, and sleep.
+Lastly, we will help you to gain a better understanding of how to maintain physical health through good nutrition, maintaining physical activity, and sleep.